mohamedgh16/Getting-started-with-game-development-using-windows-forms/README.md

 The system of Mastermind will randomly produce 4 colors from 6 colors stored in the system (allowing duplicate colors), and those 4 colors will remain invisable to the player untill he win or lose the game.

-- The player will have to guess the 4 colors produced by the system, you will have 10 chances to guess the colors before losing the game, and each round will give you a hint.
+- The player will have to guess the 4 colors produced by the system.
+- the player will have 10 chances to guess the colors before losing the game, and each round will give you a hint.
 - If the player choses one of the colors included in one of the digits produced by the system but not in the right place it will glow red.
 - If the color is included in one of the digits & at the right place it will glow black.
-- The player must have all the colors in right place in order to win.
+- In order to win the player must have all the colors in right place .

 ### Building the game